 If full-time employment is a daunting prospect, people with PTSD may like to consider part-time, casual and volunteer work.
 Flexible working arrangements can also help people with PTSD manage the demands of the workplace.
 Considering what workplace arrangements work best for them prior to employment can help people with PTSD feel confident and supported when stepping into a new role.

 EPIC takes the time to understand each person we work with.
-We can help identify what work preparation activities you need and provide training through our Registered Training Organisation (RTO), EPIC Education Assist.
+We can help identify what work preparation activities you need and assist you to enrol in training to diversify and extend your skillset.

 After experiencing trauma people may choose to stay in the same role but may need extra support in the workplace to readjust.
 For others, adjusting to a new workplace after experiencing trauma can be overwhelming and they may need support to succeed in their new role.

 In either circumstance, ensuring the right supports are put in place for people with PTSD helps them settle into their role and build confidence.
 Some people with PTSD may have experienced trauma in the workplace which has resulted in their PTSD.
 If this is the case, it can be helpful to have an EPIC support worker accompany the employee for a few days or weeks, to reduce isolation and ensure the person is feeling safe and supported at all times.

 It is also helpful to allocate a work buddy or mentor to guide the employee with PTSD and ensure they are supported in their new or existing role.
 The employee with PTSD may like to choose their buddy or mentor to ensure they are working with someone who motivates and inspires them.